sgaguilar2030-oss/CS2/README.md

 5. Follow the instructions for name and score input

 ## Example Output
-Enter the amount of subjects you will be calculating: 2
+Reminder: Please use percentage form!
+This is very crucial to this program Enter the amount of subjects you will be calculating: 1

 Subject #1
-Enter subject name: Math
-Enter formative assessment grade: 85
-Enter summative assessment grade: 90
-Final grade for Math: 88.50

-Subject #2
-Enter subject name: Science
+Enter subject name: Mathematics 2

+Formative assessments
-Enter formative assessment grade: 80
+Enter how many formative assessments you took: 1
+Enter the weight of the formative assessment to your final GWA: 25 Enter grade for formative assessment #1: 100

+Alternative assessments
+Enter how many alternative assessments you took: 2 Enter the weight of the alternative assessment to your final GWA: 45 Enter grade for alternative assessment #1: 100
-Enter summative assessment grade: 95
+Enter grade for alternative assessment #2: 95
-Final grade for Science: 89.00

-Do you want to calculate another subject?
+Did you take a midterm examination?
+(1 = yes, 2 = no): 2
+Did you take a final examination?
+(1 = yes, 2 = no): 1
+Enter the weight of the final exam to your final GWA: 30 Enter your score in the final exam: 95

+Your GWA percentage for Mathematics 2 is: 97.38

+Show GWA table?
+(1 = yes, 2 = no): 1

+PISAY GWA TABLE
+Percentage      GWA
+96-100          1.00
+90-95           1.25
+84-89           1.50
+78-83           1.75
+72-77           2.00
+66-71           2.25
+60-65           2.50
+55-59           2.75
+Below 55        3.00 or below
+Remember that the GWA table may have inaccuracies, so don't rely on it heavily!

+Thank you for using the GWA calculator! (｡･∀･)ﾉﾞ Congratulations, you passed! ヾ•ω•`o

 ## Contributors
 Student 1: Ma.
 Lynger P. Labastilla (Reviewing, testing, debugging, editing)